 EAT & DRINK

 More than 30,000 students make the University area one of the city’s most vibrant neighborhoods, and there’s no shortage of solid eats here.
-For the college experience, go underground to U staple The Pie Pizzeria (thepie.com).
-Aristo’s (aristosslc.com) is the spot for upscale Greek dishes, and Red Butte Café (theredbuttecafe.com) is perfect for its’ lunchtime sandwiches.
-Taqueria 27 (taqueria27.com) offers an extensive tequila menu for an evening margarita break.
-Iconic brunch spot Ruth’s Diner (ruthsdiner.com) offers a good excuse for a drive as it sits about a mile up scenic Emigration Canyon.
+For the college experience, go underground to U staple The Pie Pizzeria.
+Aristo’s is the spot for upscale Greek dishes, and Red Butte Café is perfect for its’ lunchtime sandwiches.
+Taqueria 27 offers an extensive tequila menu for an evening margarita break.
+Iconic brunch spot Ruth’s Diner offers a good excuse for a drive as it sits about a mile up scenic Emigration Canyon.

-On gamedays, Rice-Eccles Stadium (stadium.utah.edu) becomes a sea of red as Utah Utes fans cheer on their favorite Pac-12 team.
-Not far away are more than 100 miles of maintained mountain ways to the Bonneville Shoreline Trail (bonnevilleshorelinetrail.org), a mixed-use trail for bikers, runners and dog walkers.
-One of the coolest city hikes is to The Living Room (trailhead at 383 Colorow Dr.), which gets its name from the many hand-fashioned boulder couches and chairs perfect for enjoying the city view.
+On gamedays, Rice-Eccles Stadium becomes a sea of red as Utah Utes fans cheer on their favorite Pac-12 team.
+Not far away are more than 100 miles of maintained mountain ways to the Bonneville Shoreline Trail, a mixed-use trail for bikers, runners and dog walkers.
+One of the coolest city hikes is to The Living Room, which gets its name from the many hand-fashioned boulder couches and chairs perfect for enjoying the city view.
 Another favorite (and shorter) hike is to the hilltop “U” (accessed off Virginia Street, about 1400 East).

-Visit the University of Utah (utah.edu), home of the Utes, the state’s flagship institution with 32,000 students.
-Walk through Red Butte Garden and Arboretum (redbuttegarden. org) with its’ displays of native plants and flowers in a unique desert ecosystem.
-Then catch some culture by taking in a play at Pioneer Theatre (pioneertheatre.org) or a musical performance at Kingsbury Hall (kingsburyhall.utah.edu).
-Family fun can be found at Hogle Zoo (hoglezoo.org) and This is the Place Heritage Park (thisistheplace.org) that brings to life pioneer and American-Indian history.
+Visit the University of Utah, home of the Utes, the state’s flagship institution with 32,000 students.
+Explore 5,000 years of human history and creativity through the region’s most dynamic collection of art at The Utah Museum of Fine Arts on campus.
+Walk through Red Butte Garden and Arboretum with its’ displays of native plants and flowers in a unique desert ecosystem.
+Go next door and take stimulating walk-through of Utah's rich cultural and natural history at The Natural History Museum of Utah.
+Then catch some culture by taking in a play at Pioneer Theatre or a musical performance at Kingsbury Hall.
+Family fun can be found at Hogle Zoo and This is the Place Heritage Park that brings to life pioneer and American-Indian history.

 WHAT THE LOCALS KNOW